-We have seen that if we observe the polarization state of a photon, by placing a polaroid film in its path, the result is to cause the photon to jump into a state of polarization parallel or perpendicular to the optic axis of the film.
+We have seen that if we observe the polarization state of a photon, by placing a polarizing film in its path then the result is to cause the photon to jump into a state of polarization parallel or perpendicular to the optic axis of the film.
 The former state is absorbed, and the latter state is transmitted (which is how we tell them apart).
 In general, we cannot predict into which state a given photon will jump (except in a statistical sense).
 However, we do know that if the photon is initially polarized parallel to the optic axis then it will definitely be absorbed, and if it is initially polarized perpendicular to the axis then it will definitely be transmitted.
-We also known that after passing though the film a photon must be in a state of polarization perpendicular to the optic axis (otherwise it would not have been transmitted).
-We can make a second observation of the polarization state of such a photon by placing an identical polaroid film (with the same orientation of the optic axis) immediately behind the first film.
+We also know that, after passing though the film, a photon must be in a state of polarization perpendicular to the optic axis (otherwise it would not have been transmitted).
+We can make a second observation of the polarization state of such a photon by placing an identical polarizing film (with the same orientation of the optic axis) immediately behind the first film.
 It is clear that the photon will definitely be transmitted through the second film.

 There is nothing special about the polarization states of a photon.
 So, more generally, we can say that if a dynamical variable of a microscopic system is measured then the system is caused to jump into one of a number of independent states (note that the perpendicular and parallel polarization states of our photon are linearly independent).
 In general, each of these final states is associated with a different result of the measurement: i.e., a different value of the dynamical variable.
 Note that the result of the measurement must be a real number (there are no measurement machines which output complex numbers).
 Finally, if an observation is made, and the system is found to be a one particular final state, with one particular value for the dynamical variable, then a second observation, made immediately after the first one, will definitely find the system in the same state, and yield the same value for the dynamical variable.